[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 But it could have been worse.
 I didn’t like transgender people, and so I left them alone while still standing up for their rights.
 My epistemic structure failed gracefully.
 For anyone who’s not overconfident, and so who expects massive epistemic failure on a variety of important issues all the time, graceful failure modes are a really important feature for an epistemic structure to have.

-God only knows what Arthur would have done, if through bad luck he had accidentally gotten it into his head that transgender people are bad.
+God only knows what Andrew would have done, if through bad luck he had accidentally gotten it into his head that transgender people are bad.
 From his own words, we know he wouldn’t be “pussyfooting around with debate-team nonsense”.

 I admit there are many feminist principles that cannot be derived from, or are even opposed to my own liberal principles.
 For example, some feminists have suggested that pornography be banned because it increases the likelihood of violence against women.
 Others suggest that research into gender differences should be banned, or at least we should stigmatize and harass the researchers, because any discoveries made might lend aid and comfort to sexists.